REAM-lab/sting/README.md

     ```
     (.venv)$ gamspy show license
     ```
     to verify the installation of the license.
+You may need to install some solvers to run power flow or other optimization models in STING.
+For example, to install ipopt in GAMSPy, you can execute this command in your terminal having your python environment activated.
+    ```
+    (.venv)$ gamspy install solver ipopt
+     ```

-3. **Run STING**: To ensure that STING was installed correctly navigate to the examples folder.
+4. **Run STING**: To ensure that STING was installed correctly navigate to the examples folder.
 Then, within your python virtual environment, launch python3.14 and execute `run_ssm()`.
     ```
     (.venv)$ cd ./examples/testcase1/
     (.venv)$ python3.12